Ariamelon/Honeydew/README.md

 ![Render Back](Showcase/Render-B.png)

 ## Changelog
+* 06/03/2023: Minor repositioning of parts.
-* 04/03/2023: Added mounting holes for trackpad/trackball mount.
+* 05/03/2023: Added mounting holes for trackpad/trackball mount.
 Added CC BY 4.0 license.
 * 04/03/2023: Massive mistake corrections and clarifications.
 Changed 22R USB resistors to 27R.
 Readded missing pullup for RUN pin.
 Changed notation of power and ground rails to the standard.
 Connected RGB LEDs to 5V instead of 3V3.
 Added keycap model to render.
 Changed board showcase files from SVG to PDF.
 Fixed error in MCU sheet.
 Changed flash symbol to the one used in Kicad 7.
 * 03/03/2023: Initial public upload of V1.0.